 In the age of the TV/Industrial complex, you could pay to get your ad seen, and you only had to make it better than the other few dozen commercials people saw.
 There was limited access to the mediums and you paid for every second you used.

-In the age of email newsletters, you may be competing with fifty other message in someone’s inbox.
+In the age of email newsletters, you may be competing with fifty other messages in someone’s inbox.

 The most common (and unhelpful) reaction to this is to bemoan the fractured attention of consumers.